Rise in Swiss forex reserves suggests SNB still curbing franc

 The figures are the first to show changes in the Swiss National Bank's currency holdings since it surprised financial markets in mid-January by scrapping its more than three-year-old cap of 1.20 francs against the euro.

-The SNB later said maintaining that policy would have cost 100 billion francs ($109 billion) to defend in January alone.
+The SNB later said maintaining that policy would have cost 100 billion francs (71 billion pounds) to defend in January alone.

 But Friday's reserves data suggested that, even without the cap, the bank spent more than half that sum last month keeping a lid on the franc, according to calculations by Ralf Wiedenmann, head of economic research at Vontobel Asset Management.